Email FacebookTwitterMenu burgerClose thin

 Your CFA exam level also affects salary, particularly in the early stages of certification.
 The CFA program has three exam levels: Level I, Level II and Level III.
 You must pass all three to obtain certification.

-The CFA Institute states that the average candidate takes four years to complete the exams.
+The CFA Institute states that the program duration lasts three to four years.
+That’s roughly double the amount of time it could take you to earn an MBA or a CFP® mark, but the program cost may be much less.
 Your employer may offer pay increases as you complete each exam level, which is a great incentive to obtain full certification.

 How Can a CFA Increase Their Salary?